Lego Vidiyo: Toy line

-According to Bricklink, The Lego Group has released a total of 42 Lego sets of Lego Vidiyo theme.
-The product line was discontinued by the end of January 2022.
+According to BrickLink, The Lego Group has released a total of 42 Lego Vidiyo sets.
+In September 2021, The Lego Group announced the sets were to be discontinued by the end of January 2022.

 Bandmates

 Bandmates - Series 1 was released on March 1, 2021, and included 12 characters.
 Each of the sets contains a Bandmates minifigure and three BeatBits.
 The twelve collectible minifigures are Ice Cream Saxophonist, Samurapper, Shark Singer, DJ Cheetah, Genie Dancer, Discowboy, Red Panda Dancer, Banshee Singer, Alien Keytarist, Cotton Candy Cheerleader, Bunny Dancer and Werewolf Drummer.
-In September 2021, The Lego Group announced the sets were to be retired on January 31, 2022.

 Bandmates - Series 2 was released on October 1, 2021, and includes 12 characters.
 Each of the sets contains a Bandmates minifigure and three BeatBits.
 The twelve collectible minifigures are Zombie Dancer, DJ Beatbox, Slime Singer, DJ Captain, Alien Dancer, Karaoke Mermaid, Dragon Guitarist, Vampire Bassist, Puppy Singer, DJ Rasp-Beary, Discowgirl Guitarist and Carnival Dancer.
-In September 2021, The Lego Group announced the sets were to be retired on January 31, 2022.

 BeatBoxes

 The first wave of BeatBoxes sets were released along with Bandmates.
 Each of the BeatBoxes contains a minifigure, fourteen random BeatBits and two special BeatBits.
 The Beatboxes can store the BeatBits and minifigure.
 The six BeatBoxes being released were Candy Mermaid, Punk Pirate, Alien DJ, Party Llama, Unicorn DJ and Robot Break-dancer.
-In September 2021, The Lego Group announced the sets were to be retired on January 31, 2022.

 The second wave of BeatBoxes sets was released along with Stage Models on August 1, 2021.
 Each of the BeatBoxes contains a minifigure, fourteen random BeatBits and two special BeatBits.
 The two BeatBoxes being released are Metal Dragon and Folk Fairy.
-In September 2021, The Lego Group announced the sets were to be retired on 31 January 31, 2022.

 Stage Models

 Stage Models is a series of sets that were released in June 2021.
 Each of the sets contains a performance stage, minifigures with accessories, fourteen random BeatBits and four special BeatBits.
 The five Stage Models released were Candy Castle Stage, Robo HipHop Car, K-Pawp Concert, Punk Pirate Ship and The Boombox.
-In September 2021, The Lego Group announced the sets were to be retired on January 31, 2022.